dpizzuto/microfrontends-integration-pattern/AWS-deployment/README.md

 3. Bucket to contain _react child app_.

 Bootstrapp app will access two child app via bucket domain name of the other two.
-To keep things more secure, we'll setup CORD policy on child apps' buckets since all three public must have public access to resources.
+To keep things more secure, we'll setup CORS policy on child apps' buckets since all three public must have public access to resources.

 **Bootstrap Bucket**
 <img src="./resources/bucket-bootstrap.png" width="90%" display="block" />